JDBDT/jdbdt/README.md

 # Status

-The current release is 0.1 (initial development - http://semver.org).
+The current release is 0.1 (initial development status).
 The first stable version (1.0.0) is expected to be released soon.

 # Requirements